This list is continued from Part One of "Questions to Ask Your Wedding Photographer"

 - Is gratuity included in the price?Yes, photographers should be tipped as well.
 Many photographers go out of their way, far beyond what should be expected, to make your special day go smoothly.
 This is a service and level of professionalism that you cant put a price on.

 Sometime you get tired of all the searching and all the effort, and then settle on a photographer instead of it being the one you really want.
 Ask yourself a few more questions before you make your final decision; it will be worth it in the end.

-If you can already tell the photographer's personality is going to clash with yours then that should be a sign to keep searching.
+- Do I like the photographer as a person?
+Are our personalities a good match?If you can already tell the photographer's personality is going to clash with yours then that should be a sign to keep searching.
 When you have a photographer that is going to be following you around on such an important day, and be around you more than your family will be, you want to like the person so you can be yourself around them, because that is what you want to be captured in your images.
 Also keep in mind that you will have a long term relationship with your photographer, probably expanding to two or more years.

-Every photographer is a very unique person with their own unique artistry, and they should be viewed as such.
-One of the most important things for you to consider is “what do I want my wedding photos to look like”.
-Nearly every professional out there has a “look” and this “look” comes from both the kind of editing the photographer does and how they approach shooting.
+- Do I love the photographers photos?Every photographer is a very unique person with their own unique artistry, and they should be viewed as such.
+One of the most important things for you to consider is what do I want my wedding photos to look like.
+Nearly every professional out there has a look and this look comes from both the kind of editing the photographer does and how they approach shooting.